SENG-350-2024-fall/Team-1/Milestone 1/Milestone-1.md

 We recommend using PlantUML with GitHub integration. https://github.com/jgraph/drawio-github

+Instructions:

+- Create 4 to 5 use case diagrams (depending on the number of group members), each containing 5 to 6 use cases.
+- Divide the use case diagrams according to the primary actors.
+- If there are 4 to 5 primary actors, there should be one use case diagram per actor, ensuring that each diagram corresponds to a group member.
+- Additionally, provide textual descriptions for each of the use cases.

 ## 3. Contributions
 Summarize the contributions made by each team member.
 (Point out the sections / parts that each group member was "most responsible" for.)